 - Why their institution is the best place for you

 Dedicate a paragraph to each one of those ideas, add an attention-grabbing opener and a tidy conclusion, and you’re almost there!
-These best practices will take you the rest of the way to a winning grad school application essay.
+The following best practices will take you the rest of the way to a winning grad school application essay.

 Stay focused on your academic field and use specific, discrete examples.
 Was there a clear moment when you knew you had found your calling?
 Did a particular class assignment, volunteer experience, or work project solidify your interest?
-How will grad school help you achieve your goals?
+Why exactly do you need grad school to achieve your goals?

-You’re trying to give the graduate admission committee a sense of who you are and what you’ll contribute to their program as well as your field.
+You’re trying to give the graduate admission committee a sense of who you are and what you value.
 Show them your passion for your field of study.
 Why do you love it?
 Why do you want to contribute to it?
 What about it challenges and excites you?

 Know your audience

 Thoroughly research your potential graduate programs (if you haven’t already!), and tailor your essay to each school.
 Admission counselors want to know why you want to enroll in their program, and you can’t speak to the merits of their program if you don’t know what their program is all about!
 What specifically attracted you to the school?
 What would you contribute to the program as a graduate student and eventual alumnus?
 Take a look at press releases, blog posts, and big events on campus to get to know the school’s personality and what it values.

 In a crowd of candidates who also love this field (presumably), what sets you apart?
 As you consider possible graduate admission essay topics, look for the story only you can tell.
 Just remember, even some personally meaningful experiences, like the loss of a loved one or a life-changing volunteer experience, don’t really stand out in graduate admission—they’re too common.
 So if you are considering a potentially well-tread topic, try to approach it in a unique way.